allanNAIT/allanNAIT.github.io/cpsc1012/05-modules/index.md

                 }
                 else
                 {
-                    Console.WriteLine("The number, {0}, is not a positive integer ... try again", number) }
+                    Console.WriteLine("The number, {0}, is not a positive integer ... try again", number);
+                }
             }
             catch(Exception)